javascript-tutorial/en.javascript.info/1-js/5-data-types/03-date/5-last-day-of-month/task.md

 ---

-# Последний день месяца?
+# Last day of month?

-Напишите функцию `getLastDayOfMonth(year, month)`, которая возвращает последний день месяца.
+Write a function `getLastDayOfMonth(year, month)` that returns the last day of month.
+Sometimes it is 30th, 31st or even 28/29th for Feb.

-Параметры:
+Parameters:

-- `year` -- 4-значный год, например 2012.
+- `year` -- four-digits year, for instance 2012.
-- `month` -- месяц от 0 до 11.
+- `month` -- month, from 0 to 11.

-Например, `getLastDayOfMonth(2012, 1) = 29` (високосный год, февраль).
+For instance, `getLastDayOfMonth(2012, 1) = 29` (leap year, Feb).